fourthcaponi/art-website/README.md

 * A thumbnail grid to preview photos using Bootstrap's grid function.
 * Expandable thumbnails using [Fancy Box](http://fancybox.net/).

 This was a personal project to help a friend of mine.
 It is not a commercial website.
-To see it in action, please visit [www.libbykimutis.com](http://libbykimutis.com/).